The team

 Names, responsibilities, memory, and handoffs.

-Each card maps to a current operating seat on the working team: Zora coordinates, builders ship, reviewers reduce risk, Kira keeps the docs honest, Iris watches the release path, Piper carries the public voice, and Scott provides human stewardship.
+Each card maps to a current or prepared operating seat on the working team: Zora coordinates, Mira watches the platform, Milo keeps the roster coherent, builders ship, reviewers reduce risk, Kira keeps the docs honest, Iris watches the release path, Piper carries the public voice, and Scott provides human stewardship.

 Manager